-- a.
+Spirits.
+They were believed to exist between God and human beings in the universe.
+Spirits were diverse a.
 Divinities.
 These are spirits created by God.
 They are close to God and act as his agents.
 They are in charge of natural phenomena like the sun, moon and stars.
 They are intermediaries between God and ancestral spirits, human beings and other creatures.
-They reveal God's plans through diviners and mediums - b.
+They reveal God's plans through diviners and mediums b.
 Human spirits / common spirits.
 These are inferior to divinities but higher than human kind.
 They are remains of human beings after their death.
 These spirits monitor human activities.
 Human spirits have lost their names and are not longer remembered by the living.
-They are believed to live in the underworld, undergrounds, in thick bushes, forests, rivers, mountains, lakes, skies, and caves among other places.
+They are believed to live in the under world, undergrounds, in thick bushes, forests, rivers, mountains, lakes, skies, and caves among other places.
 These spirits can bring harm to the living if disrespected.
 They appear to people in dreams or in form of shadows.
 They can also enter or possess a person and cause abnormalities.